High Availability Configuration Example

 Cluster Configuration Basics

-Each node requires some basic configuration outside of the actual HA setup.
-Do not connect both nodes into the same LAN before both nodes have a non-conflicting LAN setup.
+Do not connect both nodes to the same LAN (switch/layer 2) before both nodes have a non-conflicting LAN configuration.

-Install the OS on the firewalls as usual and assign the interfaces identically on both nodes.
+Install pfSense software on both nodes and assign the interfaces identically on both nodes.

 Warning

 Interfaces must be assigned in the same order on all nodes exactly.
-If the interfaces are not aligned, configuration synchronization and other tasks will not behave correctly.
-If any adjustments have been made to the interface assignments, they must be replicated identically on both nodes.
+If the interface order is not identical, configuration synchronization and other tasks will not behave correctly.
+If any adjustments have been made to the interface assignments in the future, they must be replicated identically on both nodes.

-Then, connect to the GUI and use the Setup Wizard to configure each firewall with a unique hostname and non-conflicting static IP addresses.
-Refer back to Setup Wizard if needed.
+After installation, connect to the GUI and use the Setup Wizard to configure each node with a unique hostname and non-conflicting static IP addresses.

-For example, one node could be firewall-a.example.com and the other firewall-b.example.com, or a more personalized pair of names.
+For example, the primary node could be firewall-a.example.com and the secondary could be firewall-b.example.com, or a more personalized pair of names.

 Note

-Avoid naming the nodes master or backup since those are states and not roles, instead they could be named primary and secondary.
+Avoid naming the nodes master or backup since those are states, not roles.
+Consider naming them primary and secondary instead.

 Setup Sync Interface

 Before proceeding, the Sync interfaces on the cluster nodes must be configured.
-Sync IP Address Assignments lists the addresses to use for the Sync interfaces on each node.
-Once that has been completed on the primary node, perform it again on the secondary node with the appropriate IPv4 address value.
+Sync Interface IP Address Assignments lists the addresses to use for the Sync interfaces on each node.
+Once that has been completed on the primary node, perform it again on the secondary node with the appropriate address values.

 To complete the Sync interface configuration, add firewall rules on both nodes to allow synchronization.

-At a minimum, the firewall rules must pass the configuration synchronization traffic (by default, HTTPS on port 443) and pfsync traffic.
-In most cases, a simple “allow all” style rule is used.
+At a minimum, the firewall rules must pass configuration synchronization traffic (by default, HTTPS on port TCP 443), pfsync traffic, and Kea DHCP HA traffic on TCP ports 8765 and 8766.
+In most cases, a simple “allow all” style rule is sufficient, but using specific rules is a better practice.

 When complete, the rules will look like the example in figure Example Sync Interface Firewall Rules, which also includes a rule to allow ICMP echo (ping) for diagnostic purposes.